tudo-aqua/bgw/bgw-docs/src/main/jekyll/components/gamecomponents/gamecomponents.md

 The [HexagonView][HexagonDoc] component can also be utilized for hexagonal tokens, providing a versatile solution for displaying various hexagonal-shaped elements.

+A Hexagon by default has its tips pointing up and down (`HexOrientation.POINTY_TOP`).
+It can however also have its tips pointing left and right (`HexOrientation.FLAT_TOP`).

 Hexagons only have one visual.